If you or someone you love has been injured in a Denver dog bite accident, the law firm of Dulin McQuinn Young is here to help.

 If taken outside their enclosure, dangerous dogs must be muzzled and leashed.

-Although a dog’s breed does not determine whether it will bite, the most likely dog bite victims are children.
+Although a dog’s breed does not determine whether it will attack, the most likely dog bite victims are children.
 Not only do children make up more than half of all dog bite victims, but they often sustain the most serious wounds.

-Dog Bite Statute in Colorado
+Colorado Dog Bite Statute

 Colorado’s dog bite statute classifies a dog as “any domesticated animal that is related to the fox, wolf, coyote, or jackal.”
 A Colorado dog owner is liable for monetary damages inflicted by their dog whether that dog has a history of biting, vicious propensities, or is a dangerous dog breed so long as the victim is lawfully on public or private property and suffers serious bodily injuries or death.